Guadeloupe: Fauna

 Few terrestrial mammals, aside from bats and raccoons, are native to the islands.
 The introduced Javan mongoose is also present on Guadeloupe.
 Bird species include the endemic purple-throated carib and the Guadeloupe woodpecker.
 The waters of the islands support a rich variety of marine life.

-However, by studying 43,000 bone remains from six islands in the archipelago, 50 to 70% of snakes and lizards on the Guadeloupe Islands became extinct after European colonists arrived, who had brought with them mammals such as cats, mongooses, rats, and raccoons, which might have preyed upon the native reptiles.
+However, by studying 43,000 bone remains from six islands in the archipelago, it was found that 50 to 70% of snakes and lizards on the Guadeloupe Islands became extinct after European colonists arrived; they had brought with them mammals such as cats, mongooses, rats, and raccoons, which might have preyed upon the native reptiles.

 Environmental preservation

 In recent decades, Guadeloupe's natural environments have been affected by hunting and fishing, forest retreat, urbanization and suburbanization.
 They also suffer from the development of intensive crops (banana and sugar cane, in particular), which reached their peak in the years 1955–75.
 This has led to the following situation: seagrass beds and reefs have degraded by up to 50% around the large islands; mangroves and mantids have almost disappeared in Marie-Galante, Les Saintes and La Désirade; the salinity of the fresh water table has increased due to "the intensity of use of the layer"; and pollution of agricultural origin (pesticides and nitrogenous compounds).

 In addition, the ChlEauTerre study, unveiled in March 2018, concludes that 37 different anthropogenic molecules (more than half of which come from residues of now-banned pesticides, such as chlordecone) were found in "79% of the watersheds analyzed in Grande-Terre and 84% in Basse-Terre."
 A report by the Guadeloupe Water Office notes that in 2019 there is a "generalized degradation of water bodies."

 Despite everything, there is a will to preserve these environments whose vegetation and landscape are preserved in some parts of the islands and constitute a sensitive asset for tourism.
 These areas are partially protected and classified as ZNIEFF, sometimes with nature reserve status, and several caves are home to protected chiropterans.

 The Guadalupe National Park was created on 20 February 1989.
 In 1992, under the auspices of UNESCO, the Biosphere Reserve of the Guadeloupe Archipelago (Réserve de biosphère de l'archipel de la Guadeloupe) was created.
 As a result, on 8 December 1993, the marine site of Grand Cul-de-sac was listed as a wetland of international importance.
 The island thus became the overseas department with the most protected areas.